-You can create a maximum of 4 LAGs with a maximum of 4 ports grouped in each LAG on the Citrix SD-WAN appliances.
+You can create a maximum of four LAGs with a maximum of four ports grouped in each LAG on the Citrix SD-WAN appliances.
+For Citrix SD-WAN 110, 210, and 410 appliances, you can create only one LAG.

-For the Citrix SD-WAN 210 and 410 appliances, a maximum of 3 LAGs and for the Citrix SD-WAN 110 appliance, a maximum of 2 LAGs can be created.

-LAG i
+LAG (i)